jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 In this example:
 * *input_parameter_1* and *input_parameter_2* represent the first and second reaction parameters, respectively
 * *run_reaction* is a function that takes the input parameters as an argument, performs **sequential reactions** and returns a *n*-by-*m* array of required output properties, where *n* is the number of experiments and *m* is the number of output properties
-* the output property values are stored in SNOB.valuesToPass, allowing them to be retrieved by the constraint function
+* the output property values are stored in SNOB.valuesToPass, allowing them to be subsequently retrieved by the constraint function
-* the objective function is configured to minimise output_properties(:,1)
+* the objective function as written above is configured to minimise output_properties(:,1)

-In our article we optimised a cascadic synthesis with four competing products: X0, X1, X2, and X3.
+In '*Tuning Reaction Products by Constrained Optimisation*' we optimised a cascadic synthesis with four competing products: X0, X1, X2, and X3.
 For instance, Run X involved minimising [X3] (our lead property), while setting a minimum value of 90 % for [X1+X2] = [X1] + [X2] (our first constrained property) and a minimum value of 2 for the ratio R = [X2]/[X1] (our second constrained property) where [X] signifies the mole fraction of X in the sample.

-This may be summarised as:
+This problem may be summarised as:

-* Minimise [X3]
+* Minimise [X3] subject to:
-subject to
 * [X1+X2] > 0.9
 * R < 0.5

-For the specific case of Run X our objective function had the following form, where run_reactor() accepts as its inputs the flow rates of the two reagents plus the temperature, and returns as its output a four column array containing [X0],[X1],[X2] and [X3] in columns one to four, respectively:
+For the specific case of Run X our objective function had the following form, where *run_reaction* was a function that accepted as its inputs the flow rates of the two reagents plus the temperature, and returned as its output a four column array containing [X0],[X1],[X2] and [X3] in columns one to four, respectively:

 ```
 function f = my_objective_function(SNOB)